hd-code/typescript-snippets/README.md

 # Web Snippets

-This repo contains a collection of helpful code snippets for web development (TypeScript, Javascript, CSS).
+This repo contains a collection of helpful code snippets for web development (Javascript, CSS).

-## CSS Snippets

-The files in `css/` form a good style basis for any new project.
-They follow the atomic css principle.

-## Javascript Snippets
+## Overview

-All Javascript snippets are generated from the corresponding TypeScript snippets in `src/`.
-So, do not edit the files in `js/`.
+The CSS snippets are on the `css/` directory, JS snippets in the `js/` directory.

+CSS is compiled from SASS and JS from TypeScript source code.
+There is always a `src/` directory with the source files.
+The generated CSS and JS files are put in a `build/` directory.
+So do not edit anything in the `build/` folders.
+Also, the code is the `build/` folders is always standalone and ready to be copied and used.

+For the TypeScript code there are automated tests in the corresponding `*.test.ts` files.
+There are also some manual tests.
+These are usually done with help of an HTML file of the same name.
+These can be found in a separate `test/` folder.

-## TypeScript Snippets
+## Development

-The `src/` directory holds helpful utility scripts for a bunch of different tasks.

-### General
+### Versioning

 All files should start with this line: